Pandemic parenting: why mums are burning out and strategies to recover

 • Nutrients such as B vitamins, Magnesium, Vitamin C, Zinc and fish oils can all help to boost feelgood neurotransmitters needed by your brain to support a happier and positive outlook.

 • Practice good sleep hygiene.
 Ditch the digitals at least one hour before bedtime; ensure your room is cool and dark and aim to get at least eight hours of sleep.
-Of course, we recognise this may not be enough to beat insomnia.
+Of course, we recognise this may not be enough to beat sleep problems.
 Implementing some or all the strategies outlined below can help you.
 If you need a personalized plan, we suggest scheduling a consultation with one of our naturopaths.

 • Move for mental health.
 Physical exercise (we recommend a blend of both yin and yang exercises) and walks in nature are proven ways to boost mental health.
 If stress is causing aches and pains like back, neck or shoulder pain, our osteopaths can support you with cranial therapy.